- CLASS: Mammalia

 AT THE ZOO

-Over the years, San Diego Zoo Global has had four tapir species.
+Over the years, San Diego Zoo Wildlife Alliance has cared for four tapir species.
 The first was a Baird’s tapir.
 He arrived in 1925, a gift from the country of Panama.
-In 1940, we received our first pair of Malayan tapirs, which started a very successful breeding program for the species here (31 born at the San Diego Zoo and San Diego Zoo Safari Park).
+In 1940, we received our first pair of Malayan tapirs, which started a very successful breeding program here (31 born at the San Diego Zoo and San Diego Zoo Safari Park).
 One of those first Malayan tapirs was Trudy, who soon earned the nickname Trouble!
-She escaped twice from her habitat; once squeezing through the barrier to her habitat and ending up eye to eye with some surprised hippo neighbors, and another time managing to leave the Zoo entirely, escaping detection for days.
+She escaped twice from her habitat; once squeezing through the edge of her habitat and ending up eye to eye with some surprised hippo neighbors, and another time managing to leave the Zoo entirely, escaping detection for days.
 Finally, the Zoo received a call from a woman shrieking into the phone that a “rhinoceros” was loose in the sewer.
 It was Trudy, who had gotten into a large storm drain!
 She was safely escorted back home.

-In 2005, a Malayan tapir, Rose, was trained to accept ultrasound gel procedures as the veterinarians rubbed her expanding belly when she was expecting a calf.
+In 2005, a Malayan tapir, Rose, learned to voluntarily participate in ultrasound gel procedures as the veterinarians rubbed her expanding belly when she was expecting a calf.
 She was rewarded with bits of banana and lots of chin scratches for allowing staff to check on her calf before he was even born!

-Today, the Zoo has Baird’s tapirs at Elephant Odyssey, where they share their habitat with capybaras—both species have ancestors that once roamed right here in Southern California!
+Today, the Zoo cares for Baird’s tapirs at Elephant Odyssey, where they share their habitat with capybaras—both have ancestors that once roamed right here in Southern California!
 Malayan tapirs lives along Tiger Trail in Lost Forest.

 Plenty of mud and plants keep the floors of their habitats soft enough so that the tapirs don’t damage their feet.
 A heated area indoors for each tapir also recreates the warmth of the jungle, to keep the tapirs comfortable at night.
 Each habitat also includes a pool that resembles a watering hole and is large enough for the tapirs to submerge themselves.

-Humans hunt all tapir species for their meat and hide.
+Humans hunt tapirs for their meat and hide.
 Baird’s or Central American tapirs are also hunted for sport in Costa Rica.
-And as humans clear the tapirs' habitats for farming, cattle grazing, palm oil and rubber plantations, or the growing of poppies for the opium trade, the animals' food supply decreases.
+And as humans clear the tapirs' habitats for farming, cattle grazing, palm oil and rubber plantations, or the growing of poppies for the opium trade, the tapirs' food supply decreases.
 Tapirs are best suited for life in primary or old-growth forests with plenty of permanent water sources, which humans tend to “repurpose” for farms, roads, and development.

-San Diego Zoo Global has long been committed to tapir conservation and has been a consistent supporter of tapir projects worldwide and donates to the International Union for Conservation of Nature’s Tapir Specialist Group.
-One of our animal care managers is the Association of Zoos and Aquariums’ studbook keeper and populations manager for the Malayan tapir and is the chair of its Tapir Taxon Advisory Group.
+San Diego Zoo Wildlife Alliance has long been committed to tapir conservation and has been a consistent supporter of tapir projects worldwide and supports the International Union for Conservation of Nature’s Tapir Specialist Group.
+One of our wildlife care managers is the Association of Zoos and Aquariums’ studbook keeper, managing information about tapir genetics in zoos, and populations manager for the Malayan tapir and is the chair of its Tapir Taxon Advisory Group.

-Efforts are under way in Central and South America to protect tapir habitat and use tapirs as flagship species to encourage tourism (like Australia does with its koalas and China does with its pandas).
-This can provide jobs other than farming and logging for the local people and inspire them to help in the protection of this intriguing animal.
+Efforts are under way in Central and South America to protect tapir habitat and use tapirs as flagship wildlife to encourage tourism (like Australia does with its koalas and China does with its pandas).
+This can provide jobs other than farming and logging for many people and inspire individuals to help in the protection of the intriguing tapir.